cedadev/jasmin-help-hugo-hinode/content/docs/mass/setting-up-your-jasmin-account-for-access-to-mass.md

 ## back on your local machine
 {{</command>}}

+If the mass client host does not let you in, even when you have correctly set up agent forwarding (test this by making an onward connection to a `sci` server), then you have
+either:

+- not requested additional access to the dedicated client machine, or
+- access hasn't been approved yet, in which case [email the Met Office Service Manager](mailto:monsoon@metoffice.gov.uk), to verify that approval has been granted.

+Allow a couple of days for this process to happen after submitting your request for access to the VM.

 ## Install your MOOSE credentials file

-You can `scp` the file via a JASMIN transfer server, make sure the credentials file is called `moose`, and you must run the `moo install` command on `mass-cli.jasmin.ac.uk` to set it up for you.
+You should now copy your MOOSE credentials file from your local machine to your JASMIN home directory using `scp` via a JASMIN transfer server.
+Make sure the credentials file is called `moose`.

 {{<alert type="info" >}}
-The external moose client has improved security settings, so **you must use the `moo install` command** to put your moose credentials file in the correct place in order to get remote access to work.
-This can only be done on the client machine `mass-cli.jasmin.ac.uk`.
-The credentials file is also changed by the running of moo install, so this process can be run only once.
+The external moose client has additional security settings, so **you must use the `moo install` command** to put your moose credentials file in the correct place in order to get remote access to work.
+This can only be done on the client machine `mass-cli.jasmin.ac.uk` once the file is there for it to use.
+The credentials file is also changed by the running of `moo install`, so this process can be run only once.
 {{</alert >}}

+Start on your local machine, where you should have the credentials file:

 {{<command user="user" host="localhost">}}
 scp moose <userid>@xfer-vm-01.jasmin.ac.uk:~/moose